 Remuneration & Benefits

-This position is full-time and appointment will be made on a fixed term basis for 2 years.
+The position is full-time, and the appointment will be made on a fixed term basis for two years.

 How to Apply

 You are required to address the selection criteria for your role in your application.
 Please submit this along with a cover letter and a current CV.
 Please ensure that the file name for each document submitted includes IRC152760